 Alexandria Animal Shelter

 The utility customer service department has temporarily suspended operations at the teller windows at the utility customer service building at 625 Murray Street.
 While customers may not currently come inside to make payments at the teller windows, the drive-thru lanes are open.
 Customers may drive up as usual, and walk-up customers will also be allowed.
 Security personnel will be on site to ensure the safety of any walk-up customers.
 In addition, customers may make payments by check or money order at the utility dropbox.
 Cash payments should not be placed in the dropbox.
-Other business at the office, such as permit applications, should be handled by appointment and conducted online or by telephone when possible.
+Other business at the office, such as permit applications, should be handled online or by telephone.

 Additionally, Mayor Hall has authorized a temporary suspension of utility customer disconnects.

-Customers should use the following contacts to get information or to set up an appointment:
+Customers should use the following contacts to get information:

 Utility Customer Service Main Number - 318-441-6310